markmoxon/aviator-source-code-bbc-micro/README.md

 * The most interesting files are in the [main-sources](1-source-files/main-sources) folder:

   * The main game's source code is in the [aviator-source.asm](1-source-files/main-sources/aviator-source.asm) file - this is the motherlode and probably contains all the stuff you're interested in.
-It produces a file called `AVIA?` that contains the entire game.
+It produces a file called `AVIA.bin` that contains the entire game.

   * The game's loader programs are in the [basic-programs](1-source-files/basic-programs) folder - they are, however, completely optional, and it is possible to skip these and run the game using `*RUN AVIA?` or just plain `*AVIA?`.